ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   Both T1 and T2 are going to be bound to the same pop-key specified by AUTH_CRED_C.

-  When using multiple transport profiles of ACE that rely on asymmetric pop-keys, it is reasonable that the RS is capable to store at minimum one Access Token per pop-key per used profile (although, per the previous points, even this can be limiting).
+  When using multiple transport profiles of ACE that rely on asymmetric pop-keys, it is reasonable that the RS is capable to store at minimum one access token per pop-key per used profile (although, per the previous points, even this can be limiting).

 # Change of Client's Authentication Credential in the Group ## {#sec-client-public-key-change}